WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 - GPS
   - Determines the subject's position on the earth.
 - Ambient Light Sensor
-  - Typically used to adjust display brightness
+  - Typically used to adjust display brightness.
 - Proximity Sensor
   - Allows the smartwatch to know the subject is wearing the watch.
 Typically used to conserve battery power.
 - ECG Sensor
-  - Detects electrical impulses emitted by the subject's heart
+  - Detects electrical impulses emitted by the subject's heart.
 - Electrodermal Activity Sensor
   - Used in combination with other sensors (e.g., ECG, Skin temperature) to measure the subject's stress levels.
 - UV Sensor
-  - Measure's ultra violet radiation from the sun
+  - Measure's ultra violet radiation from the sun.
 - Bioimpedance Sensor
   - Determines respiratory rate, sleep quality, et al, by measuring electrical resistance in the subject's skin.
 - Camera